klevu/jsv2-early-adopters/getting-started/4-your-api-key/README.md

 # Using your own API Key

-These tutorials will guide you through how to use your own Klevu API Key with JSv2, to start seeing your own search results appearing on your site.
+These tutorials will guide you through how to use your own API Key with Klevu JS Library, to start seeing your own search results appearing on your site.

 - **[Using your own API Key with Shopify](/getting-started/4-your-api-key/shopify)**
 - **[Using your own API Key with BigCommerce](/getting-started/4-your-api-key/bigcommerce)**